-Next Steps to Obtain Telehealth Funding
+Next Steps to Obtain Telehealth Grants

-When it comes to federal funding opportunities, the early bird gets the worm, so it pays to have your ducks in a row.
-In addition to having your grants team in place, you’ll need to take care of some administrative tasks.
+When it comes to government telehealth funding opportunities, the early bird gets the worm, so it pays to have your ducks in a row.
+In addition to having your telehealth grants team in place, you’ll need to take care of some administrative tasks.
 This includes registering and setting up accounts on Grants.gov and SAM.gov.
 You should also prepare your articles of incorporation, and evidence of 501(c)(3) status (if applicable) for any application.

 Expanded funding for telehealth represents a pivotal opportunity for providers to extend their virtual care services in 2021.
 Position your organization to win funding by applying early with a strategic plan.